ar00825/ar00825.github.io/README.md

+# Personal Website
-# ar00825.github.io
+# Goals:
-This is my personal website showcasing my projects, skills and experience.
-Built with HTML, CSS and Javascript and hosted using Github pages
+- Build a personal website using HTML, CSS and Javascript
+- Include projects, experiences and skills specific to you